iPlumb3r/EntangledBootstrap/ReadMe.md

 Motivation
 -
-This repository aims is to facilitate the discussion between people from 2 distinc but complementary __ecosystems__ :
+This repository aims is to facilitate the discussion between people from 2 distinct but complementary __ecosystems__ :
 * the __semantic web / semantic technologies__ ecosystem
 * the __decentralized web / distributed web__ ecosystem